“Now Ol’ Rebel Oakes come up from the South

 Some jumped back: Perritt, Austin.
 Others were courted, but never landed: Heinie Groh, Dode Paskert.
 Then there were friends–Home Run Baker, Ty Cobb–who, if they happened to meet Oakes one day, became possible jumpers.
 “Oakes,” noted one observer of the unfolding action, “has well earned the title of ‘Chief Raider’ of the Federal League.”28

 More change came in early 1915.
-Outfielder Jim Kelley, formerly of the Pirates, was landed by Oakes after a couple months of negotiation.
+Outfielder Jim Kelly, formerly of the Pirates, was landed by Oakes after a couple months of negotiation.
 Another former Cardinal, Mike Mowrey, who had been dealt to the Pirates with Konetchy, was signed to take over third after Austin slipped away.
-Then, to bolster his pitching staff, Oakes whisked away two youngsters from Toronto of the Class AA International League: left-hander Bunny Hearn and right-hander Clint Rogge.
+Then, to bolster his pitching staff, Oakes whisked away two youngsters from Toronto of the Class-AA International League: left-hander Bunny Hearn and right-hander Clint Rogge.

-To address an unsettled left-field situation, Oakes bought Al Wickland from the Federal League's Chicago Whales in June.
+To address an unsettled left-field situation, Oakes bought Al Wickland from the White Sox in June.
 That completed the rebuilding effort.
 Center fielder Oakes and catcher Berry were the only regular position players from the Rebels’ debut season to retain their roles the next campaign.
 Elmer Knetzer was the only holdover in the starting rotation.
-These two seasons were particularly fluid ones in MLB history.
+These two seasons were particularly fluid ones in major-league history.
 But only in Cincinnati, where fiery Buck Herzog retooled the Reds, was any other team transformed to the extent Oakes overhauled the Rebels between the 1914 and 1915 seasons.29

 The rebuilt Rebels were arguably the finest defensive squad in all of baseball, and middle-of-the-pack offensively.
 Oakes rarely tinkered with his everyday lineup.
 Allen, Knetzer, and Rogge ably led the pitching staff.
 Beyond that, Oakes struggled to find adequate starters.
 Sandy Burk jumped from the American Association and won a couple late-July games before a court injunction prevented him from additional service.
 Next came another AA jumper, Ralph Comstock, who provided assistance as a spot-starter from mid-August onwards.